Wills and Probate

 - Revocable Life Insurance Trust

 - Special Needs Trust

 Properly drafted, Trusts can fulfil your lifetime wishes, whilst having a considerable amount of tax.
 Our experienced Practitioners at TLP can help you draw up a Trust in accordance with your wishes.

 Probate and Estate Administration Fees

 Click here to download our probate fees PDF.

 Make An Enquiry

 If you would like to speak to one of our experts regarding your legal matter simply complete the form below and we will call you back.

 Our Services: Whether Personal or Business

-The Law Practice provides an extensive range of legal services to private clients and businesses across offices in Walsall, Great Barr, Stratford upon Avon and London.
-From the individual to the blue chip company we have the experience to deliver an expert range of legal services at very reasonable prices.
+The Law Practice (UK) Ltd provides an extensive range of legal services to private clients and businesses nationwide.
+From the individual to the blue-chip company we have the experience to deliver an expert range of legal services at very reasonable prices.